kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW4.md

 ## Task 2:

 In cluster 4119 (enriched for extracellular matrix organisation) the genes are not differential expressed between conditions, but instead they seem to be differentially expressed between samples from the same donor.
+Extract the eigengene values for this cluster from funcExplorer

 ## Task 3: Variance component analysis (2 points)